grnet/synnefo/docs/source/devguide.rst

 Public objects are not included in ``shared`` and ``others`` listings.
 It is suggested that they are marked in a visually distinctive way in ``pithos`` listings (for example using an icon overlay).

-At the object level, tags are implemented by managing metadata keys.
-The client software should allow the user to use any string as a tag and set the corresponding ``X-Object-Meta-<tag>`` key at the server.
-The API extensions provided, allow for listing all tags in a container and filtering object listings based on one or more tags.
-The tag list is sufficient for implementing the ``tags`` element, either as a special, virtual folder (as done in the first version of Pithos), or as an application menu.

 A special application menu, or a section in application preferences, should be devoted to managing groups (the ``groups`` element).
 All group-related actions are implemented at the account level.

 Browsing past versions of objects should be available both at the object and the container level.
-At the object level, a list of past versions can be included in the screen showing details or more information on the object (metadata, tags, permissions, etc.).
+At the object level, a list of past versions can be included in the screen showing details or more information on the object (metadata, permissions, etc.).
 At the container level, it is suggested that clients use a ``history`` element, which presents to the user a read-only, time-variable view of ``pithos`` contents.
 This can be accomplished via the ``until`` parameter in listings.
 Optionally, ``history`` may include ``trash``.

 Recommended Practices and Examples
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^